 I am on a debt solution.
 Can I use buy now, pay later?

-You are not usually allowed to take out extra credit while on a a debt solution.
+You cannot usually take out extra credit during a debt solution.

 • What you need the credit for